anynines/a9s-kubernetes-training/website/docs/postgresql/20-postgresql-theory/02-why-replication.md

 ## Limitations of the Previously Created PostgreSQL StatefulSet

-This PostgreSQL StatefuSet can provide a single PostgreSQL Pod meaningfully.
+This PostgreSQL StatefulSet can provide a single PostgreSQL Pod meaningfully.
 The single PostgreSQL pod is meaningful as it can be used to store data and can be accessed by application.
 While it is possible to set the number of `replicas` to more then `1` this doesn't make sense as there is not replication among the pods of the StatefulSet.
 Having `3` unrelated PostgreSQL servers doesn't really provide any benefit.

 This leads to two questions: